 This Brussels Sprouts Recipe is Oven Roasted with an Asian Fusion.
 That’s why it’s called Sweet and Sour Brussels Sprouts.
 In my opinion these are better served cold.
 These are oven roasted and designed to be served hot, but if you have any leftovers and you go back to that refrigerator the next day, trust me, DON’T REHEAT THEM.
-You’re going to love they way they taste cold, like an Asian cold vegetable salad.
+You’re going to love the way they taste cold, like an Asian cold vegetable salad.
 Even my kids, ages 2 and 4, were devouring these.
-So this recipe is a definite must try this Holiday Season!
+So this recipe is a definite must try, this Holiday Season!

 Sweet and Sour Brussels Sprouts Ingredients:

-2 lbs Brussel Sprouts, halved
+2 lbs Brussels Sprouts, halved

 2 tbsp Olive Oil